-When you are in front of the ramen machine just take a look at the Japanese words on the buttons and compare with the cheat sheet — then pick the one you want.
+When you are in front of the ramen machine just take a look at the Japanese words on the buttons and compare them with the cheat sheet — then pick the one you want.

 And don’t worry, Japanese people are super nice — there’s nothing to worry about if you do end up holding the line up a little bit.

 Let’s move on to some questions and answers.
 There are loads of interesting questions I got when interviewing visitors for this guide.

 Helpful Guide: If you end up at a ramen shop that does not have a ticket machine and you need to order from the menu — and you’re unlucky enough the shop doesn’t have any English on the menu either, follow my guide “How To Order Just About Anything In A Restaurant In Japan.”

 These are questions that don’t quite fit nicely into the sections above, they are frequently asked about ramen in Japan.
 Plus a whole bunch of questions I received while researching for this handbook.

 Is ramen Japanese or Chinese?

 The ramen as it is now is a distinctly Japanese dish but does have roots in China — using Chinese wheat noodles.
 During the Cold War, the U.S. imported wheat to Japan which brought about the ramen renaissance and the end of reliance on Chinese wheat. [source: The New Yorker]